Aquatic invasive species (AIS)

 - Attached to boat hulls, motors, trailers and equipment

-- In bilge tanks, live wells, and engine cooling water
+- In bilge tanks, live wells, and standing water

 - Attached to field gear